 How to Clean Up and Care for Your Asparagus Beds

 It might not be fun to clean up your asparagus bed (or beds) in late fall or early spring, but it is important for the health of your asparagus plants.
-This is especially true for those of us who are into organic gardening!
+This is especially true for those of us who practice organic gardening!

 A pile of dead asparagus ferns beside new asparagus pushing through garden soil.